When it’s time to retire the decades of beige, and you’re tired of white, what color do you choose?

 What Do You Pair it With?

-Blush pink has increased in popularity in the past few years, and this exact situation is an excellent testament to why.
+Blush pink has increased in popularity the past few years, and this evolution of gray becoming known as a "neutral" color is a testament to why.

 Blush pairs well with beige; they both share warm base colors, and the pink tone complements both the beige, and gray.